REOLinturi/Yatzee/README.md

-A game of Yatzee created in one shot using Claude 3.7
+A game of Yatzee created in one shot using Claude 3.7, enhanced with Codex